MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-consolidation-objects/update-a-consolidation-object.md

 1. Commit the changeset.
 1. Delete the changeset.

-You want to replace the existing consolidation object Customer Geography in the MicroStrategy Tutorial project.
+You want to replace the existing consolidation object Customer Geography in the Strategy Tutorial project.
 The consolidation object ID is `B9E7FD5911D3E936C000B3B2D86C964F`.
 The project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.

 :::info